 [Photos of the raised hulk of U-534.]

-Tilley's Sunderland smashes through the swell and lifts off after the successful rescue.
+Tilley's Sunderland is shown here smashing through the swell to lift-off after the successful rescue.

 Most of this material draws on the work of Australian war historian John Herington.
-He wrote two volumes of the official Australian war history published by the Australian War Memorial in 1954; Air War Against Germany and Italy 1939-43 and Air Power Over Europe 1944-45.
+He wrote two volumes of the official Australian war history, published by the Australian War Memorial in 1954; Air War Against Germany and Italy 1939-43 and Air Power Over Europe 1944-45.
 These fascinating books are available in most Australian public libraries.
 Herington was a Catalina pilot operating out of Gibraltar during WW2 and he was therefore an informed commentator on the U-boat War.
-(Some information reported by Herington, such as the presumed identities of certain U-boats, has been updated using the latest revised data from uboat.net.)
-Other sources used were the more recent books, U-boat Versus Aircraft, Maritime is Number Ten, Endurance, They Shall Not Pass Unseen and Black May; and www.regiamarina.net for Italian data.
+(Some items of information reported by Herington, such as the presumed identities of certain U-boats, have been corrected using the latest updated data from uboat.net.)
+Other sources used were the more recent books, U-boat Versus Aircraft; Maritime is Number Ten; Endurance; They Shall Not Pass Unseen; Black May; Search, Find and Kill; and www.regiamarina.net for Italian data.
 The original Operations Record Books for 10 Squadron 1940-43 and 1944-45 and 461 Squadron 1942-45 are available online from the National Archives of Australia.

 3 Squadron Stories